dokterbob/django-getting-started/README.rst

    have been documented in Daniel Greenfeld and Audrey Roy's awesome book `Two Scoops of Django <https://django.2scoops.org/>`_.

    Buy this book.
 Take it with you wherever you go.
+Leave it under your pillow as you sleep.

 #.
 Study basic (modern) web development: